How To Decide Where To Live Tax-Free

 A friend is trying to figure out where to move overseas with his family.
 He’s a freelance consultant, so all he needs to be in business is an Internet connection.
 In other words, he could go almost anywhere, which is making it difficult for him to decide what to do.

 He started by narrowing his choices based on his wife’s personal preferences and the fact that they have a child in need of schooling.
 Still, he had plenty of options.

 His next decision factor became taxes.
-Where could he move to minimize his overall tax bite?

 This friend is not American, so he doesn’t have to worry about the Uncle Sam factor.
 That helps immensely.
 My friend needs to consider only the tax implications in each potential new country of residence.